×

 In descending order

-At the highest level of quality is enthroned the designation Chianti Classico Gran Selezione.
-Only wines from the best vineyards of a winery and according to strict rules and even stricter controls are allowed to bear this predicate.
-The wines must remain in the cellar for at least 30 months, the minimum extract values are 26 grams / liter and the assignment of the vineyards to the various categories is done before production.
-However, it must be added here that this allocation is made by the producer himself, no there site classification à la Burgundy or Bordeaux.
-A Gran Selezione is simply the wine marked by the producer himself as coming from the best vineyard.
+Chianti Classico has set about saving its glory with the Consorzio Chianti Classico, the association of Chianti Classico producers, and has imposed a strict set of rules on itself in order to ensure the Quality of its wines, which is to be guaranteed by a three-tier model.
+At the top of the quality level is enthroned the designation Chianti Classico Gran Selezione.
+Only wines from the best vineyards of a winery and according to strict rules and even stricter controls may bear this predicate.
+The wines must remain in the cellar for at least 30 months, the minimum extract values are 26 grams per liter and the assignment of the vineyards to the different categories is done before production.
+However, it must be added here that this assignment is made by the producer himself, not as in the case of site classification à la Burgundy or Bordeaux.
+A Gran Selezione is and remains, therefore, a wine that is marked by the producer himself as that of his best site.

-The largest part of the production volume is the Chianti Classico .
-It is called Annata, a young vintage wine.
+The Chianti Classico Riserva is in the middle quality level, here the storage time in the cellar is 24 months and the extract values are 25 grams per litre.
+The largest share of the production volume is accounted for by the Chianti Classico from.
+It is called Annata, young vintage wine.
 All Chianti Classico wines proudly bear the sign of their origin on their necks: the black rooster of the Consorzio Gallo Nero.
-Let someone else say that in Chianti no rooster crows according to quality standards!
+Let no one say that in Chianti no rooster crows according to quality standards!